DanielxDante/mobilearn/README.md

 # MobiLearn - Online Life-Long Learning App with Personalized Recommendation

-Welcome to  **MobiLearn** , an online platform designed to empower learners by providing personalized learning experiences.
-Whether you're pursuing professional development or personal growth, LifeLearn uses advanced AI algorithms to recommend courses that best suit your learning style, progress, and goals.
+Welcome to  **MobiLearn**, an online platform designed to empower learners by providing personalized learning experiences.
+Whether you're pursuing professional development or personal growth, MobiLearn uses advanced AI algorithms to recommend courses that best suit your learning style, progress, and goals.

 ## Features